Old-Lab-Archives/WindowsSockets/README.md

-Welcome! <br>
+Welcome! <br><br>
 Pre-requisites: Must be strong in 1.
-OSI-Layers, 2. basic knowledge in sockets, 3. basic coding skills <br>
+OSI-Layers, 2. basic knowledge in TCP/IP & sockets, 3. basic coding skills <br>
 <br>
 Here is the rough architecture i designed for this project:- http://t.co/UOIvFxYQDu